 The report highlighted that sales of electric vehicles were rising and there was strong growth in the deployment of natural gas vehicles, particularly in fleets of trucks and buses.
 It said a rising number of electric buses and LNG-fuelled trucks in China would significantly slow down gasoil demand growth.

+“Oil market is likely to tighten by 2023 with increased risk of price volatility.
 The market could go through two phases during the next six years.
 Through 2020, record supply from non-OPEC countries more than covers expected demand growth.
 By 2023, if investments remain insufficient, the effective global spare capacity cushion falls to only 2.2 per cent of demand and raises the possibility of oil prices becoming more volatile until new supplies come on line,” research agency CARE Ratings said in its comments on the IEA report.
 It added that there would still be a continued reliance on OPEC countries for a major share of global supply.

 “Within OPEC, more than 2 mbd of spare capacity is held in Saudi Arabia.
 In turn, this emphasises the crucial role OPEC’s largest producer continues to play in providing stability to global oil markets,” it said.